-We evaluated remote physiotherapy service delivery in the UK during the first year of the pandemic
+Our guidelines on remote physiotherapy service delivery in the UK were built on the findings of the research we commissioned during the first year of the pandemic.

 During the first UK lockdown, from the end of March 2020, all non-essential face-to-face physiotherapy stopped and services rapidly moved to remote delivery.

 Physiotherapists demonstrated their ability to adapt and innovate to continue providing patient centred care.
 While the move to remote approaches was effective in some areas, in others there were challenges.

 Comparison between remote and in-person models of service delivery is vital so that looking to the future we know how to reconfigure rehabilitation services in a way that is equitable and effective for patients and makes best use of resources.